felixkoerber/Python_For_Psychologists_25-26/lecture/introduction/introduction_1.md

 Not applicable, as project related work didn't start yet.

-## tasks for subsequent meeting 🖥️✍🏽📖
+## Tasks for subsequent meeting 🖥️✍🏽📖

-- Install python (miniconda) on your laptop computer.
-For this, please Work through the [setup section of the course website](https://cfiebach.github.io/Python_For_Psychologists_25-26/setup.html).
+- Your main task for this week is to install the following software packages on your laptop computer: python3 (miniconda), the VScode editor, and the VScode extensions, as described in the [setup section of the course website](https://cfiebach.github.io/Python_For_Psychologists_25-26/setup.html).
+- Check whether you have a bash shell on your computer, also as described on the setup page.
-- Download the ebook 'Python for Experimental Psychologists' from the University Library website and read Chapter 1 (ca. 7 pages).
+- Your third task is to download the ebook 'Python for Experimental Psychologists' from the University Library website and read Chapter 1 (ca. 7 pages).

-## optional/reading/further materials
+## Optional/reading/further materials

 Here are some things that you could check out further regarding the topics discussed